userfrosting/learn/pages/15.services/02.default-services/docs.md

 #### userActivityLogger

 Sets up a Monolog logger, which uses `UserFrosting\Sprinkle\Account\Log\UserActivityDatabaseHandler` and `UserFrosting\Sprinkle\Account\Log\UserActivityProcessor` to allow logging of user activities to the `activities` database table.
-By using Monolog, it makes it easy to swap other storage solutions such as redis or Elastic Search.
+By using Monolog, it makes it easy to swap other storage solutions such as Redis or Elastic Search.

 ### System services